1. Get started

 ClockToday is connected to iCal, but there are no events found on that particular day.

 ClockToday has found events and clearly lists them in chronological order.

-As you saw in the preference pane above, you can hide past events if you want to keep focus on what's next.
+As you saw in the preferences pane above, you can hide past events if you want to keep focus on what's next.